dabreegster/route_snapper/README.md

 ## Related work

 This tool started life in fall 2021 through [Ungap the Map](https://a-b-street.github.io/docs/software/ungap_the_map/index.html), for sketching potential cycle lanes along existing roads.
 It used a custom UI and map rendering library built on top of OpenGL.
 A year later, the idea was adapted to work in [ATIP](https://github.com/acteng/atip), using MapLibre GL.
 The functionality for dragging waypoints is partly inspired by [Felt](https://felt.com), Google Maps, and similar products.

-To my knowledge, this is the first one with client-side routing.
+Other projects with client-side routing: [ngraph.path](https://github.com/anvaka/ngraph.path.demo)